simonangel-fong/Note_Tech/container/kubernetes/app/pod/pod.md

 ### Multi Container Pod

 - `Multi container pods` are created using **yaml mail** with the definition of the containers.
+  - use the same network and UTS namespaces
+    - see the same system hostname
+    - use the same network interfaces, share the same IP address and port space

 ```yaml
 apiVersion: v1